dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/searching_for_responses.md

 ![The Saved Searches modal.](../images/search_responses_4.png)

-When you want to conduct your search again, press the &ldquo;Saved searches&rdquo; button and select it in the dropdown.
+When you want to conduct your search again, select it from the sidebar under the &ldquo;Saved searches.&rdquo;

 ![The Saved Searches list.](../images/search_responses_5.png)

-If you want to remove a saved search from your list, press the Delete icon on the right side of the dropdown item.
+To delete a saved search, press the Edit button above your list of saved searches.
+Then, press the Delete button next to the saved search you would like to remove.

 ### Filtering by statuses and labels